AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

     - If everything looks good:
         - Merge the branch to `develop`
         - Delete the feature branch.
-        - Move Jira ticket/s to `Testing` but DO NOT re-assign (leads will do that after release).
+        - Move JIRA ticket/s to `Testing` but **DO NOT re-assign** (leads will do that after release).
+        - Comment that you have reviewed and merged the linked PRs.